AnshulMungikar/Proxmox-Cluster/Docs/03_Cluster-Creation.md

 #### Joining the Second Node
-Do this on the new proxmox machine (Freshly installed proxmox) `pvecm add 192.168.1.123`
+Do this on the new proxmox machine (node 2)
+`pvecm add 192.168.1.123`
 ![Adding pve1 to cluster](Images/Adding-pve1-to-cluster.png)